chimera-linux/chimera-linux.github.io/_docs/configuration/musl.md

 In any case, there is a way to install the libc with the stock allocator.
 The package is called `musl-mallocng`.

-**Do note that installing it is a one-way path.** If you wish to revert back to Scudo afterwards, you need an external system (e.g. a Chimera live environment) to do manual fixups, or at least a static `apk` binary.

 If you wish to proceed, create a virtual override first:

 ```